tumble1999/tumble1999-login/README.md

-# NOTICE: This is not mine, i had this on heroku for a while and i wanted to see how it worked.
-According to [app.json] the original source is [here](https://github.com/prose/gatekeeper).
+# NOTICE: This is not mine, I had this on heroku for a while and i wanted to see how it worked.
+According to [./app.json] the original source is [here](https://github.com/prose/gatekeeper).

 Gatekeeper